Slip and Fall Accident?

 - Spills — A common issue that causes accidents every day.
-Drinks, broken jars, ice cream, and cleaning solutions can all send someone to the ground.
+Drinks, broken jars, ice cream, and cleaning solutions can all create wet floors and send someone to the ground.
 Bathrooms can be especially slippery places.

 - Weather Hazards – When it rains or snows store operators are required to clear a safe path to their businesses and keep it free of ice.